AlbertHahn/KubeVision/README.md

 The background for this step is that, the mongodb deployment somehow doesn't initialize a admin user on start, needed for CRUD-Operations.

-# Quick Deployment with Docker-Compose
+# Offline Deployment with Docker-Compose
 ## Requirements
 Docker and Docker-Compose Installation on the local machine.